eshmanev/crossovertest_accesscontrolsystem_v2/readme.txt

      --------------------------------------------------------------------
      Access Control Clients | client1, client2, client3, client4, client5

+NOTES:
+ - You can create a temporary organizational structure in your Active Directory using a PowerShell script.
+   To achieve it, copy .\scripts\ldap_users.ps1 and .\scripts\import_create_ad_users.csv files to your server.
+   Then run .\scripts\ldap_users.ps1 using Active Directory Module for Windows PowerShell.
+   This script will create 4 organizational units: Head Office, European Actors, Chinese Actors and Client Services and add some users and user groups to them.

+ - Optionally you can update configuration files mentioned above with different credentials from the LDAP directory, but for testing purposes
+   PowerShell script is a best choise.

-   NOTE: Client service require this group to be authorized fetching user names and user groups from the LDAP directory.
+ - Client services require Access Control Clients group to be authorized for fetching user names and user groups from the LDAP directory.
-   It would be nice to create a manageable mappings between LDAP users and the system roles, but this is out of the scope of the current task at the moment.
+   It would be nice to create a manageable mappings between LDAP users and the system roles, but this is out of the scope of the current task.

 2. Open the file AccessControl.Services.LDAP\app.config, navigate to the section <ldap ldapPath="...." /> and pick valid address of the LDAP directory server.
 3. Create a new SQL Server database.